grCod/poly/README.md

 | rnd  |  each character mapped to another random character |
 | rot  |  text divided in random number of rows, then rotated by 90 degrees |

+**Disclaimer :**
+This tool is made for educational and research purposes.
+Don't be evil..